 Diagnosis of Andropause – Low Testosterone

-If you suspect you may have this condition then you should have at least your free testosterone, DHT, SHBG, Estradiol, Estrone, Progesterone, DHEA and cortisol hormone levels measured.
+If you suspect you may have this condition then you should have at least your free testosterone, DHT, SHBG, Estradiol, DHEA and cortisol hormone levels measured.
 This test will determine if you are testosterone deficient, if a testosterone/estrogen imbalance is present, if estrogens are too high, if SHBG is too high, if DHT is too high and also help diagnose adrenal stress.
-Thyroid hormone testing would also be a good idea.
+Thyroid hormone testing is also essential.

 In contrast to traditional synthetic hormones bioidentical hormones have a molecular structure which is an exact match of the hormones found in the human body, hence we call them bioidentical.
 Because bioidentical hormones are structurally identical to the hormones our bodies produce they are more consistent with our bodies biochemistry.